LawleyClasses/230-spring2017/weekly_materials/week8/week8thursday.md

 }
 ```

-You also need to change the width of the input and textarea fields so that they all have the same width and border:
+You also should change the width of the input and textarea fields so that they all have the same width and border:

 ```css
 input, textarea {